Harvey Hester

-Harry S. "Harvey" Hester was an American football player and coach.
+Harry S. "Harvey" Hester was an American football player, coach, and sports executive.
 He served as the head football coach at Wofford College in 1915.
 Hester was a standout player at the University of Florida, once scoring seven touchdowns in one game against Florida Southern College in 1913.

+Hester joined with Lt.
+Commander Jack Meagher in 1945 to obtain a franchise for Miami in the forthcoming All-America Football Conference (AAFC).
+Meagher, the coach of the Iowa Pre-Flight Seahawks football team in 1944, brought with him the "Seahawks" moniker for the new football club.

+The Miami Seahawks played only one year, the 1946 season, before folding due to financial difficulties.
+The club's assets were sold to a new ownership group based in Baltimore, Maryland, and the club was moved there for the 1947 season to become the Baltimore Colts.